llsoftsec/llsoftsecbook/book.md

 XcodeGhost is the name given to malware first detected in 2015 that infected thousands of iOS applications [@Cox2015].
-The source of the infection was tracked down a trojanized version of Xcode tools.
+The source of the infection was tracked down to a trojanized version of Xcode tools.
 The malware exists in an extra object file within the Xcode tools and is silently linked into each application as it is built.
 File sharing sites were used to spread the trojanized Xcode tools to unwitting developers.